GeorgeBroughton/ServerRules/Rules.md

 - Send them a direct message instead.
 - If the platform supports this, look at their rich presence, which will show if they are partaking in the activity you wish to join.
   - If they are in the activity, then you may join the call and ask to join them.
-  - If they are not, keep it in text channels to avoid bothering people.
+  - If they are not, or where this is not known, keep it in text channels to avoid bothering people.

 I don't mind if you join once to find out when people intend to play a game you have arranged to play that day, the problem arises when you join, ask and leave the chat for the sole purpose of asking this *repeatedly* throughout the day.